Lists in Word

 Tap to enlarge.

-1. If you indent too far, or indent an item inadvertently, use the Decrease Indent button to move the list item to the right place.
+1. If you indent too far, or indent an item inadvertently, use the Decrease Indent button to move the list item to the correct level in the list.

 Best Practices